razuz/th2/2-agent/README.md

    C:\Users\student\Downloads\Sysmon64.exe -accepteula -i C:\Users\student\Downloads\config.xml
    ```

+   > [!NOTE]
+   > This sysmon config only has exclude statements.
+This means it's quite heavy in log volume.
+Think carefully before running that in production

 1. Go to Fleet in Kibana
 1. On the top right, click the `Add agent` button
 1. In the prompt select the `Create new agent policy` option